yewstack/yew/_PR.md

 ## TODO

 - update all examples
+- update examples for yew-router
-- update the documentation to mention trunk
+- update examples for yewtil

 ## Examples